firatfolcay/arszilla.github.io/_posts/2019-07-01-htb-netmon.markdown

 ![PRTG Mainscreen][PRTG Mainscreen]

-Trying to login in using `prtgadmin`/`prtgadmin` was no use.
-As a result, snooping around the FTP in hopes of finding some files regarding the login credentials was fruitful as there were 3 configuration files in `C:\ProgramData\Paessler\"PRTG Network Monitor"`.
+Trying to login in using common credentials such as `admin`/`password` or `prtgadmin`/`prtgadmin` is no use.
+Returning to the `FTP` and snooping around PRTG Network Monitor's folders reveal 3 configuration files in `C:\ProgramData\Paessler\"PRTG Network Monitor"`.

 ```